Singularity-Coder/Instant-Kotlin/README.md

 * Instead of method overloading use default values.
 * Use properties, use delegated properties.
 * Use Coroutines instead of Threads.
+* When you have context, you can use fewer words and be very expressive.
+* Have lambdas as the last parameter to increase fluency.

 ## Package definition and imports
 ```Kotlin